sagc-bioinformatics/workshop_nfRNAseq/content/setup_environment.md

 ![](nectar_logo.png)

 ### Requirements
-- terminal applciation installed
+- terminal application installed
-- or alternativelly Visual Studio Code installed\
+- or alternativly Visual Studio Code installed\
 *please see instructions below if don't have either of these*

 ### Accessing nectar using a ssh (Secure Shell) command